Does your home have a hard time keeping its heat in the Winter?

-Something we see a lot of in this area is insulation done poorly, or not to the full extent that it should be done.
+Unfortunately, its very common for homes to be poorly insulated, or not to insulated to the full extent it should be done.
 This is generally blowing new insulation over old insulation, which does make sense – to insulate your home better you can add more.
 This method only works to a certain point and is not going to protect your investment in the long run.

 The most beneficial thing you can do for insulating your home is keeping the air from transferring, which is called air sealing.
 When we insulate your home we are either moving or removing whatever insulation you have in there already, then we air seal and add insulation.

 Air sealing is important because it keeps heat and moisture from escaping.
 To visualize what we mean by air sealing, it has to do with holes drilled by electricians that guide wiring down to all your home’s outlets.
 So if you were to take off the faceplate of your outlet or light switch you would see the opening in the wall, where all the wiring is located.
 If you were to follow that wiring up to the roof or attic you would see it goes through a hole about 1/2 to 3/4 inch wide in the attic, covered by some type of board or plate.
 If these holes are not sealed, that warm or cool air you are regulating your home’s temperature with, can escape right through your outlets and out the top of your home.